Understanding Your Pelvic Health

 Sitting Too Much

-How often do you find yourself sitting for long periods?
-Whether it’s at a desk, in front of the TV, or during a long commute, sitting too much can weaken your pelvic floor muscles.
+How often do you find yourself sitting for long periods—at your desk, in front of the TV, or during a long commute?
+Prolonged sitting can weaken your pelvic floor muscles, but small changes can make a big difference.
 Try to:

-• Take short breaks every hour to get some steps in.
+✔ Take short breaks every hour to move around.

 Bad Posture Habits

-• Keep your shoulders back and down (if you experience tight neck and shoulders, try this fascia mobilization for quick relief).
+✔ Keep your shoulders relaxed and down (if you have tight shoulders and neck, try this fascia mobilization for quick relief).

 Not Drinking Enough Water